NikKowPHP/social-brain/chapters/chapter-2.md

 For a programmer, debugging starts with observation and logging.
 Our first practice is exactly that.
 We are going to become "Social Pain Detectives"—observing the system in its natural environment to understand its trigger points.

 1.  **Log Your Own Events:** The next time you feel that hot flush of defensiveness, that knot of anxiety, or the sting of a curt reply—pause.
 Instead of getting lost in the emotion, just log the event.
 Think, *"Log entry: Social threat alarm activated."* Simply noticing it is the first step to controlling it.
-2.  **Analyze the Triggers in Others:** The next time you see someone get defensive, shut down, or become overly aggressive, ask yourself the magic question: ***"What social threat might they be perceiving right now?"*** This is where we get our first glimpse of the **SCARF model**, a powerful framework we'll return to in detail in Chapter 3.
+2.  **Analyze the Triggers in Others:** The next time you see someone get defensive, shut down, or become overly aggressive, ask yourself the magic question: ***"What social threat might they be perceiving right now?"*** This is where we get our first glimpse of the **SCARF model**, a powerful framework we'll explore in detail in the next chapter.
 For now, simply ask if the threat is related to their sense of:
     *   **S**tatus (importance)
     *   **C**ertainty (predictability)
     *   **A**utonomy (control)